-- 14. This Court has jurisdiction over the FLSA claims pursuant to 28 U.S.C. § 1331 and 29 U.S.C. § 216(b). - 15.
-This Court has general jurisdiction over Defendant because Defendant is incorporated and has its principal place of business in Georgia. - 16.
-This Court has jurisdiction over Count Three pursuant to 28 U.S.C. § 1367(a), as Plaintiff Keigans's state law individual and class claims form part of the same case or controversy as Plaintiffs' FLSA claims. - 17.
+- 13. This Court has jurisdiction over the FLSA claims pursuant to 28 U.S.C. § 1331 and 29 U.S.C. § 216(b). - 14.
+This Court has general jurisdiction over Defendant because Defendant is incorporated and has its principal place of business in Georgia. - 15.
+This Court has jurisdiction over Count Three pursuant to 28 U.S.C. § 1367(a), as Plaintiff Keigans's, Plaintiff Torrey's, and Plaintiff Jennette's state law individual and class claims form part of the same case or controversy as Plaintiffs' FLSA claims. - 16.
 The action is properly before this Court and this Court has jurisdiction over Count Three pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d).
-This is a civil class action that was commenced after February 18, 2005, in which the matter in controversy as to Count Three exceeds

-\$5,000,000, exclusive of interest and costs.
-Plaintiff Keigans is a citizen of Florida, and thus a citizen of a different state than Defendant.
-Plaintiff Keigans brings Count Three on behalf of a Florida class which, on information and belief, consists of more than 100 class members in the aggregate.
+This is a civil class action that was commenced after February 18, 2005, in which the matter in controversy as to Count Three exceeds \$5,000,000, exclusive of interest and costs.
+Plaintiffs Keigans, Torrey, and Jennette are citizens of Florida, and thus citizens of a different state than Defendant.
+Plaintiffs Keigans, Torrey, and Jennette bring Count Three on behalf of a Florida class which, on information and belief, consists of more than 100 class members in the aggregate.
 Upon information and belief, none of the exemptions to jurisdiction found in 28 U.S.C. § 1332(d)(3), (d)(4)(A), or (d)(4)(B) apply to this action.